-When recording an orchestra with close mics, trying to catch the details of each instrument separately, can be extremely hard let alone trying to then re-create a homogenous picture.
-I compare it to a graphic designer that receives separate files on her computer containing all of the human body parts in one same size (fingers, belly button, knees, hair, eyes) and then she needs to recreate a realistic-looking human being.
-Restoring these proportions is hard and just as is visually depicted in a Picasso painting, when the facial organs take different sizes, so too in an orchestra or even a small ensemble you can imagine what the distortion might sound like.
-This can be both frustrating and inspiring.
-It depends on what one is looking for.
+When recording an orchestra with close mics, trying to catch the details of each instrument separately can be extremely challenging, let alone trying to then re-create a homogenous picture.
+I compare this to that of a graphic designer when he/she receives separate files on his or her computer containing all of the one sized human body parts (fingers, belly button, knees, hair, eyes) and then he/she needs to recreate a realistic-looking human being from these files.
+Restoring these proportions is hard, and like the visually depicted Picasso painting, Orchestras come in different shapes and sizes.
+This is how the orchestra or small ensemble might sound like.
+This can be both frustrating and inspiring at the same time depending on the individual’s needs.

-We met Uri Mixmonster Wertheim.
-He said that a room full of instruments playing creates physically different overtones then when all instruments are recorded separately and artificially played together.
-These blending overtones are creating a new sound.
-The same occurs when mixing cucumber and olives in one bite, or an egg, tahini, amba, eggplant, coriander and pita in one bite.
-A new flavor is created that isn’t just the existing flavors one next to the other.
-Our orchestra is a combination between acoustic classical sections, a full rhythm section and a computer.
-I’m finding it difficult to decide how to place one next to the other and wanting not to fall into clichés, esthetics wise.
-Looking for the raw.
-Naked.
-In pop/hip hop we take pleasure from having the bass drum “in our face”.
-Where in a Brahms symphony, the timpani would be placed behind the orchestra, the farest away from our ears and melt beautifully with the rest.
+Our orchestra is a combination between acoustic classical sections, a full rhythm section, and a computer.
+I’m finding it difficult to decide how to place one next to the other and trying not to fall into the cliché esthetics category. on the contrary, I am searching hard for the raw, naked, in pop/hip-hop sounds.
+We take great pleasure from having the bass drum “in our face” for example.
+Whereas in a Brahms symphony, the timpani would be placed behind the orchestra, furthest away, and almost out of range.
 In a Duke Ellington big band, the drums would be somewhere in between.
-James Blake or Son Lux would use a bassoon in their track placed equal mix wise to the pumping drums.
-After performing for more than a year with Castle in time, dealing with and neglecting this tough conflict at every concert, now the work on the album is a confrontation.
+James Blake or Son Lux would use a bassoon in their track, placing an equal mix to the pumping drums.
+After performing for more than a year with Castle in time, dealing with and neglecting this tough conflict at every concert has been challenging.
+Now whilst working on the album we have had to confront these issues head-on.
 One must either decide to cut the raw material with determination.
-Or perhaps allow the person who does the mix to do it, and learn to let go.
-The process of editing and mixing is about insisting and letting go at the same time (or maybe sometimes one next to the other).
+Or perhaps allow the person who does the mix to do it his way, and learn to let go.
+The process of editing and mixing is about insisting and letting go at the same time.
+And maybe sometimes going hand in hand.